Updated: Nov 18, 2021

 You should attend the appointment together with your partner.
 When you book the appointment let the receptionist know you are coming together so they can book enough time e.g. a double appointment.

-Over 90% of couples trying to conceive (under 40 years) will conceive within 2 years of regular unprotected sex twice a week and over 80% of couples (under 40 years age) will conceive within 1 year of regular unprotected sex twice a week (with no other contraception).
+9 in 10 couples trying to conceive (under 40 years) will conceive within 2 years of regular unprotected sex twice a week and 8 out of 10 couples (under 40 years age) will conceive within 1 year of regular unprotected sex twice a week (with no other contraception).
 It takes longer for couples aged 40 or over to conceive.

 The Sperm DNA fragmentation Test is a measure of quality of semen more specifically it looks for damage to the DNA (genetic material) in the sperm.
 Making lifestyle changes, ideally 3 months, before trying to conceive can reduce sperm DNA damage.
-The Sperm DNA fragmentation test isn’t widely used and isn’t available on the NHS.
+The Sperm DNA fragmentation test is now available on the NHS.

 Elevated scrotal temperature can lead to reduced semen quality.
 Although it is uncertain whether wearing loose-fitting underwear improves fertility, the recommendation is to avoid wearing tight underwear.